Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/1-requirements-issuer.md

 ## Minimum Requirements

 <!-- TODO What are the requirements of an Issuer?
 What are the minimal requirements and what are optional/preferred/preferential?
 What are performance, environment or other requirements?
 How should the Issuer be packaged? -->
-- The solution must automate the production of {{mids}} from the associated provider to enforce the security of workloads.
+- The solution must automate the production of {{mids}} from the underlying provider to enforce the security of traffic between workloads.
 - The solution will expect cert-manager to hand CertificateRequest objects to it and be able to, directly or indirectly, produce a {{mid}}.

 <!-- TODO Is UX ever in consideration?
 Is it more maintenance?
 What UX or considerations are for TLS Protect for Kubernetes? -->